A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Discrete-Time Algorithms

-We summarize our $p^{\textnormal{th}}$-order methods in Algorithm~\ref{Algorithm:DE} which combines Algorithm~\ref{Algorithm:CAF} with an approximate tensor subroutine.
-For simplicity, we assume an access to an oracle which returns an exact solution of $x$-subproblem at each iteration.
+The resulting $p^{\textnormal{th}}$-order methods recover the existing $p^{\textnormal{th}}$-order VI methods when specialized to solve ME problems~\citep{Lin-2022-Perseus} and we summarize the details in Algorithm~\ref{Algorithm:HO}.
+For simplicity, we assume an access to an oracle which returns an exact solution of each subproblem and do not take the inexact approaches into account.